heralt/web-app-from-scratch-1920/README.md

 ## API
 The api that I used for this project is the [Ghibli API](https://ghibliapi.herokuapp.com/#section/Studio-Ghibli-API).
 This API gives you information about 20 studio Ghibli movies.
 There is no key needed to access the api and there is no request limit.  ## Installation

-To get access to this API you can use the Fetch API.
-You don't need a key to get access.
+To get data from the API, you can use fetch.
+You dont need to use a API access token.
 ## App design
 These are the diagrams that reflect the final app designs I want to achieve.
 #### actor diagram